mbierlee/preprocessor/SPECS.md

 }
 ```

-When used in conditional directives, they can be used either with or without underscores:
+When used with conditional directives, they can be used either with or without underscores:

 _main.c_